RobinEkberg/Molecular-enumeration/README.md

-# Molecular enumeration and Lipinski Ro5
+# Molecular enumeration
-The code takes a molecular core and enumerates it to create a large library of compounds.
-These compounds can then be run through a simple Lipinski filter to sort out the molecules that fullfill the Lipinski Ro5.
+The code was created to generate a large number of molecules based on SMIRKS reactions.
+This allows for creation of a library of molecules that can be filtered using a Lipinski-like filter.
+The molecules can later be docked using AutoDock Vina.
+If another docking program is to be used, the code writes **.sdf**-files for each generated conformer.

+# Input
+All molecule input can be done using SMILES or .mol-files.